 There is substantial time and expense invested in preparation and submission of an NDA or equivalents in other jurisdictions and regulatory approval is never guaranteed.
 The FDA and other regulatory authorities in the United States, the European Union and elsewhere exercise substantial discretion in the drug approval process.
-The number, size and design of preclinical studies and clinical trials that will be required for FDA or other regulatory approval will vary depending on the drug candidate, the disease or condition for which the drug candidate is intended to be used and the regulators and guidance documents applicable to any particular drug candidate.
+The number, size and design of preclinical studies and clinical trials that will be required for FDA or other regulatory approval will vary depending on the drug candidate, the disease or condition for which the drug candidate is intended to be used and the regulations and guidance documents applicable to any particular drug candidate.
 The FDA or other regulators can delay, limit or deny approval of a drug candidate for many reasons, including, but not limited to:

-- those discussed in the risk factor which immediately follows; - the fact that the FDA or other regulatory officials may not approve our or our third party manufacturer's processes or facilities; or - the fact that new regulations may be enacted by the FDA or other regulators may change their approval policies or adoption of new regulations requiring new or different evidence of safety and efficacy for the intended use of a drug candidate.
+- those discussed in the risk factor which immediately follows; - $\cdot \quad \text{the fact that the FDA or other regulatory officials may not approve our or our third party manufacturer's processes or facilities; or the fact that the FDA or other regulatory officials may not approve our or our third party manufacturer's processes or facilities; or$ - the fact that new regulations may be enacted by the FDA or other regulators may change their approval policies or adoption of new regulations requiring new or different evidence of safety and efficacy for the intended use of a drug candidate.